-The legislation created six all black army units identified as the 9th and 10th cavalry and the 38th, 39th, 40th, and 41st infantry regiments.
+The legislation created six all-black army units identified as the 9th and 10th cavalry and the 38th, 39th, 40th, and 41st infantry regiments.
 The four infantry regiments were later reorganized to form the 24th and 25th infantry regiments.
 All of these units were commanded by white officers.

 When the Westward movement began in earnest, the black regiments were charged with and responsible for escorting settlers, protecting railroad crews, building forts and roads, and escorting the U.S. Mail.
 The 9th and 10th Cavalry Regiments also conducted campaigns against American Indian tribes on the western frontier that extended from Montana in the Northwest to Texas, New Mexico, and Arizona in the Southwest.

-Throughout the era of the Indian Wars, approximately twenty percent of the U.S. Cavalry troopers were African-American, fighting in over 177 engagements.
+During the Indian Wars, approximately twenty percent of the U.S. Cavalry troopers were African-American, fighting in over 177 engagements.
 Participating in these military campaigns, the Buffalo Soldiers earned a distinguished record, with 13 enlisted men and six officers earning the Medal of Honor during the Indian Wars.

 Eventually, African-American regiments were integrated into the regular military.
-However, the term “Buffalo Soldier” remained a proudly worn “badge of honor” which signified unsurpassed courage and patriotism.
+However, the term “Buffalo Soldier” remained a proudly worn “badge of honor,” which signified unsurpassed courage and patriotism.